Does Investing in Art Make Financial Sense?

 Do Your Research

 Investing in art isn't something you should do on a whim.
 Instead, take time to get to know the market and what you can expect from art investments.
 Artprice is a good place to start for researching prices in general.
-If you're interested specifically in auctions, Artnet's price database is another valuable resource.
+If you're interested specifically in auctions, Artnet's price database—a subscription search service—is another valuable resource.

 Remember that if you're investing in individual art pieces to look beyond the purchase price.
 Additional costs you may need to consider include framing costs, sales tax, auction fees and storage costs.
 It's also wise to invest in a professional appraisal before you buy, and of course for high-value art, you'll need adequate insurance to protect your investment.